raspberrypilearning/lego-robot-car/en/step_7.md

 ## What next?

-If you are following the Build HAT path then you can now move on to [NAME OF PROJECT](URL OF PROJECT).
+If you are following the Build HAT path then you can now move on to the [Data Plotter](URL OF PROJECT) build!

 If you would like to enhance your Bluetooth car then you could think about adding more electronic components: